WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Alpine.
 Tundra.
 Summer.

-This common tiny Sunflower, found only above tree-line, forms small mounds from three to twelve inches in diameter topped with bright flowers.
-Leaves are long, narrow, upright, prominently veined, and fringed with tiny hairs.
-The plant is found in alpine meadows and tundra, often in the meager soils collected around rocks.
-A quick glance could lead you to identifying this as Heterotheca pumila.
+This common, tiny Sunflower, found only above tree-line, forms small mounds from three to twelve inches in diameter topped with bright flowers.
+Leaves are long, narrow, upright, prominently veined, and ciliate (fringed with fine hairs).
+The plant is found in alpine meadows and on tundra, often in the meager soils collected around rocks.
+A quick glance might lead you to identifying this as Heterotheca pumila.
 One of the great joys of botany is constantly being reminded to look and then look again.

 "Tonestus" is a meaningless anagram of "Stenotus", another Sunflower genus.
-John Torrey and Asa Gray named this Haplopappus pygmaeus and Aven Nelson, who named this genus in 1904, renamed it Tonestus pygmaeus.
+John Torrey and Asa Gray named this species Haplopappus pygmaeus.
+Aven Nelson, who named the Tonestus genus in 1904, renamed this species Tonestus pygmaeus.

 Tonestus pygmaeus